ericmuench/ericmuench/README.md

     - Dart
     - HTML

-    I'm always happy to learn new Lnguages and Frameworks :smile:
+    --> I'm always excited to learn new Languages and Frameworks :smile:
 - :star: I most like developing Mobile Applications for Android with Kotlin